katiexu/QWAS_/README.md

 pip install --editable .

 ## Usage:
-**Attention: Remember to clear the “states” folder and “weights” folder each time you switch tasks **
+**Attention: Remember to clear the “states” folder and “weights” folder each time you switch tasks.**
 1) To search for the best architecture for a specific task, run: python MCTS.py –task ‘task_name’ --pretrain ‘filename’
 2) To pretrain the classifier for a specific task, run: